craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Places....md

 This place was once under the control of a savage gang of bandit-scavs following the leadership of one 'Bloody Nial', who doused the area in visual and psychological horrors in an attempt to maintain their control, but has since been liberated into the control of [[The People...#Mercenaries]], thanks to 'Ash' and the rest of 'Delta 3'.

 #### The Apartments, West (4/rr)
-South of [[#The Offices, North (6/rr)]] and [[#The Fountain Park (8/rr)]], the Apartments look skeletal and decrepit, where patios and balconies are broken off and away, major portions of wall are blown out, and pieces of furniture block the windows, as if trying to hide the interior of this bleeding ruin.
+South of [[#The Offices, North (6/rr)]] and [[#The Fountain Park (8/rr)]], the Apartments look skeletal and decrepit, where patios and balconies are broken off and away, major portions of wall are blown out.
+Pieces of furniture or boards block out the windows, as if trying to hide the interior of this bleeding ruin.

 #### The Apartments, East (4/rr)
 See [[#The Apartments, West (4/rr)]].